What Is Ankle Arthroscopy

 expect at least 4-6 weeks of recovery before getting back to such activities.

-Seventy to 90 percent of patients undergoing ankle arthroscopy for the most common problems
+70-90% of patients undergoing ankle arthroscopy for common problems

 achieve good or excellent results.